chrisvasqm/academy/README.md

 This a pet project to try out a few things taking the example of a imginary Academy where Students can sign up for the Subjects they want to study.

+## Administration Site

+Admin and Staff members will be able to manage the following modules:

+1. Academies
+2. Students
+3. Subjects
+4. Groups

 ## Supported Endpoints

 ### Subjects